Mrt134/Experimental/1.0luminadocumentation/luminaconfig.rst

 .. figure:: images/lumina21c.png
    :scale: 100%

-..
-TODO: Determine if lumina-i18n is still used is Lumina 1.0.

 The lumina-i18n package provides localization files.
 Once installed, this allows you to customize which locale is used for the various items listed in :numref:`Figure %s: Session Locale Tab <lumina21c>`.
 To install this package on a PC-BSD or FreeBSD system, use :command:`sudo pkg install lumina-i18n`.
 On other operating systems, use the software management tool that comes with the operating system.
-If the Lumina Configuration utility was open before the installation, restart it so that the list of localizations can be loaded into the drop-down menus of this screen.
 Since each setting has its own drop-down menu, you have the flexibility to select different locales for each item shown in this screen.
 Note that if you make any changes in the "Locale" tab, click the "Save Changes" button and restart Lumina so the configured locales can be loaded.

 Installing the lumina-i18n package will also add a drop-down menu to the "Preferences" of the start menu, though you will need to restart Lumina